OpenVisualCloud/Media-Transport-Library/doc/experimental/rdma_ud.md

 ### 4.2 Configure IP and MTU

 The interface should have an IP configured.
 Use `ifconfig` or `ip a` to check.

 To set a static IP, use the following commands:

 ```bash
 sudo nmcli dev set ens785f0 managed no
 sudo ip addr add 192.168.96.101/24 dev ens785f0
 ```

 Check the current and maximum MTU supported on the device with `ibv_devinfo`.
-The recommended MTU is 2100 (2048).
+The recommended MTU is 2100 (2048) since the 1024 MTU is not enough to contain a ST2110-20 RTP packet.
+The whole RoCEv2 packet length is still within the 1500 MTU limit of common switch when using BPM (block packing mode) for video.

 To set the MTU:

 ```bash
 sudo ip link set dev ens785f0 mtu 2100